illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Trigger:** The player selects a game and requests to join a session.

 **Scenario:**
-1. The client and host player's select from list of board games to play.
+1. The clients select from list of board games to play.
-2. The host player creates a game server/session.
+2. The client sends a game session request through the NetworkManager.
-3. The client player sends the host player a request to join the game server.
+3. The ServerController receives the request and either finds an existing session or instructs the Game Session Manager to create a new session.
-4. The server receives the request, processes it and sends session details back to the client player.
+4. The GameSessionManager establishes a new session and assigns the player via their PlayerHandler.
-5. The client receives confirmation and the initial game state loads.
+5. The game initializes through the Game State Synchronizer, and the initial game state is shared.

-**Post conditions:** The player is successfully connected to a game session through a client-server socket connnection.
+**Post conditions:** The player is successfully connected to a game session through a client-server socket connection.

 **Exceptions:**